In this Bar Rescue episode, Jon Taffer visits Gipsy in Las Vegas, Nevada.

 He is forced out of the bar and into a taxi to go home.

-The next day, Jon comes in and Paul is sober.
+The next day, Jon comes in and Paul has sobered up.

-They sit and Jon gets Paul to promise not to drink while he is fixing the bar and apologise to the staff.
+They sit and Jon gets Paul to promise to not drink whilst he is fixing the bar and apologise to the staff.

 Jon meets with the rest of the staff.